shungo0222/shungo0222/README.md

 - 💬 Ask me about
 - 📫 How to reach me:
 - 😄 Pronouns:
-- ⚡ Fun fact: I do Calisthenics, Planche💪
+- ⚡ Fun fact: I do Calisthenics, Planche, Handstand💪

 ### My Status